Saint Pierre and Miquelon: 1900–1945

-Smuggling had always been an important economic activity in the islands, but it became especially prominent in the 1920s with the institution of Prohibition in the United States from January 1920.
-In 1931 the archipelago was reported by the New York Times to have imported 1815271 U.S.gal of whisky from Canada in 12 months, most of it to be smuggled into the United States.
-The end of Prohibition in 1933 plunged the islands once more into economic depression.

-During World War II, despite opposition from Canada, Britain, and the United States, Charles de Gaulle's forces seized the archipelago from Vichy France, to which the local administrator had pledged its allegiance, in December 1941.
-In referendums on both islands, the population endorsed the takeover by Free France by over 98%.
-The colony became a French Overseas Territory in 1946.
+Smuggling had always been an important economic activity in the islands; however, it became especially prominent in the 1920s with the institution of prohibition in the United States from January 1920 onwards.
+In 1931, the archipelago was reported by The New York Times to have imported 1815271 U.S.gal of whisky from Canada in 12 months, most of which was smuggled into the United States.
+The end of prohibition in 1933 plunged the islands once more into economic depression.
+During World War II, despite opposition from Canada, Britain, and the United States, the Free French Forces seized the islands from Vichy France, to which the colony's administrator Gilbert de Bournat had pledged its allegiance, on 24 December 1941.
+In referendums on both islands, the population endorsed Free France's takeover by over 98%.

+After 1945

+The colony became a French overseas territory in 1946.
 After the 1958 French constitutional referendum, the territory of Saint Pierre and Miquelon was asked to choose one of three options: becoming fully integrated with France, becoming a self-governing state within the French Community, or preserving the status of an overseas territory; it decided to remain a territory.
+The archipelago became an overseas department on 19 July 1976, before acquiring the status of territorial collectivity on 11 June 1985, thus withdrawing from the European Communities.

 Politics

 Since March 2003, Saint Pierre and Miquelon has been an overseas collectivity with a special status.
-The archipelago became an overseas territory in 1946, then an overseas department on 19 July 1976, before acquiring the status of territorial collectivity on 11 June 1985.
 The archipelago has two communes: Saint-Pierre and Miquelon-Langlade.
 A third commune, Isle-aux-Marins, existed until 1945, when it was absorbed by the municipality of Saint-Pierre.
 The inhabitants possess French citizenship and suffrage.
 Saint Pierre and Miquelon sends a senator and a deputy to the National Assembly of France in Paris and enjoys a degree of autonomy concerning taxes, customs, and excise.

-France appoints the Prefect of Saint Pierre and Miquelon, who represents the national government in the territory.
-The Prefect is in charge of national interests, law enforcement, public order, and, under the conditions set by the statute of 1985, administrative control.
-Since January 2021, the current prefect is Christian Pouget.
+France appoints the prefect of Saint Pierre and Miquelon, who represents the national government in the territory.
+The prefect is in charge of national interests, law enforcement, public order, and, under the conditions set by the statute of 1985, administrative control.
+Since 21 August 2023, the prefect has been Bruno André.

 The local legislative body, the Territorial Council (Conseil territorial), has 19 members: four councillors from Miquelon-Langlade and 15 from Saint-Pierre.
 The President of the Territorial Council is the head of a delegation of "France in the name of Saint Pierre and Miquelon" for international events such as the annual meetings of NAFO and ICCAT.